 A Port objective for the T46 Cruise Facility is to deliver the maximum regional economic impact consistent with the existing industrial zoning.
-Land uses beyond construction and operation of a marine terminal are restricted by the current City code.
-Use of the terminal in the Off-Season and on Non-cruise Days shall be consistent with Port Principles and as is allowed by current City code.
-The Port is prepared to manage (and/or contract for the management of) the West Berth and wharf area in the Off-Season and on Non-cruise Days for other maritime industrial uses.
-The Port, however, would be interested in considering Proposals from Proposers if they have interest in managing this portion of the property during those times.
+Land uses beyond construction and operation of a marine terminal are restricted by current City code.
+Use of Terminal 46 in the Off-Season and on Non-cruise Days shall be consistent with Port Principles and as is allowed by current City code.
+The Port assumes the Partner will manage the West Berth and wharf area in the Off-Season and on Non-cruise Days for other maritime industrial uses, including administering the Port's berthing agreements and/or the Port's published tariff.
+Additionally, the Port assumes the Partner will manage primary or accessory uses approved by the City, and the Revised Proposals should reflect this assumption.